palantir/foundry-platform-python/docs/v2/Admin/AuthenticationProvider.md

 enrollment_rid = None
 # AuthenticationProviderRid
 authentication_provider_rid = "ri.control-panel.main.saml.3faf689c-eaa1-4137-851f-81d58afe4c86"
-# OrganizationRid | The RID of the user's primary Organization.
+# RID | The RID of the user's primary Organization.
 This may be changed when the user logs in for the first time depending on any configured Organization assignment rules.
 organization = "ri.multipass..organization.c30ee6ad-b5e4-4afe-a74f-fe4a289f2faa"
-# UserUsername | The new user's username.
+# str | The new user's username.
 This must match one of the provider's supported username patterns.
 username = "jsmith"
 # Optional[Dict[AttributeName, AttributeValues]]
 attributes = {